-The structure of ASPP generally follows that of ESPP, the key difference being that the eligible agents are required to pay a subscription price of US\$1 to subscribe for each new share in the AIA Group at the end of the vesting period.
-Under the plan, eligible agents of the Branch can purchase ordinary shares of the AIA Group with qualified agent contributions and the Branch will award one matching restricted stock subscription unit to them at the end of the vesting period for each two shares purchased through the qualified agent contributions (agent contribution shares).
+The structure of ASPP generally follows that of ESPP, the key difference being that the eligible agents are required to pay a subscription price of US\$1 to subscribe for each new share in AIA Group at the end of the vesting period.
+Under the plan, eligible agents of the Branch can purchase ordinary shares of AIA Group with qualified agent contributions and the Branch will award one matching restricted stock subscription unit to them at the end of the vesting period for each two shares purchased through the qualified agent contributions (agent contribution shares).
 Each restricted stock subscription unit entitles eligible agents to subscribe for one new share of AIA Group.
 Agent contribution shares are purchased from the open market.
-During the vesting period, the eligible agents must hold the contribution shares purchased during the plan cycle and maintain their agent contracts with the AIA Group.
+During the vesting period, the eligible agents must hold the contribution shares purchased during the plan cycle and maintain their agent contracts with AIA Group.

-For the year ended 31 December 2021, the eligible agents paid Baht 200 million to purchase 519,097 ordinary shares of the AIA Group (2020: paid Baht 220 million to purchase 704,125 ordinary shares of the AIA Group).
+For the year ended 31 December 2022, the eligible agents paid Baht 217 million to purchase 622,364 ordinary shares of AIA Group (31 December 2021: paid Baht 200 million to purchase 519,097 ordinary shares of AIA Group).